-Farmington Presbyterian Manor earns zero-deficiency rating for focused infection control survey
+Farmington Presbyterian: zero-deficiency rating on infection control survey

 Farmington Presbyterian Manor earned a zero-deficiency survey for a focused infection control survey conducted on behalf of the Centers for Medicare and Medicaid Services (CMS) in May.